Oster Lake Backcountry Campground

 - Check out time is 11:00 am.

 - Hospitals are located in Lamont and Fort Saskatchewan.
-Please note that the Lamont Hospital closes at 20:00; emergencies must be taken to Fort Saskatchewan
+The Lamont Hospital closes at 8:00 pm; after-hours emergencies must be taken to Fort Saskatchewan